-To celebrate the fortieth anniversary of Virago Modern Classics, this May Virago Press are publishing a baker’s dozen of stunning, deluxe paperbacks, designed by Hannah Wood and featuring artwork by the incredible illustrator, Yehrin Tong.
+To celebrate the fortieth anniversary of Virago Modern Classics, this May Virago Press are publishing a baker’s dozen of stunning, deluxe paperbacks and a hardback anthology, designed by Hannah Wood and featuring artwork by the incredible illustrator, Yehrin Tong.

 ‘I read my first Virago Modern Classic novel at age eighteen; I read my latest last week.
 For the thirty-odd years in between, the VMCs have been wowing me, inspiring me, making me laugh, cry, wonder and think.
 The list contains some of the greatest fiction and non-fiction of the modern age, by authors whose lives were frequently as significant as their writing.
 Still captivating, still memorable, still utterly essential reading.’
 Sarah Waters